TheBritish23/Piggy/README.md

   _Input: 25_
   _Output: "You Win!"_

-_Spec 4: If Player 1 loses his turn, then it's Player 2 turn._
+_Spec 4: If a player loses his turn, then it's the other players turn._
   _Input: Player 1: 1_
   _Output: Player 2: "Roll Dice"_